 Phone or WhatsApp to make a booking: 0835148688

 Address: The Spice Yard, Unit RS01, 100 Voortrekker Road, Salt River, Cape Town

 The Little Hedonist has made every effort to ensure that the information in this post was correct at the time of publication.
 However, I do not assume any liability caused by errors, such as price, menu changes, opening times, and contact details.

-Disclaimer: I was invited to this event in my capacity as a representative of InstaEats.
+Disclaimer: I was invited to this event in my personal capacity as The Little Hedonist.
 There was no expectation for platform coverage in the form of a blog, or social media posts.
 This is my honest and truthful opinion and review thereof.
 All thoughts and opinions expressed herein are solely those of The Little Hedonist, given in good faith and in no way influenced by the company or its affiliates.
 All images, unless otherwise stated/credited, are also my own.